We all know the drill. You’ve diligently learnt some basic German.

 Now, I empathise with this one to a large extent.

 Most of the Germans I have befriended tend to have been through work, or contacts through expat networks & meet-ups, or dates who went on to become good friends.

-There is certainly a good deal of truth in the stereotype that Germans can often be tough to befriend until you get to know them, and it’s hard to penetrate their close social circle of friends.
-I know you can’t generalise a whole nation, but they do tend to be less keen on small talk and having random conversations with people they don’t know well or have just met.
+There is certainly a good deal of truth in the stereotype that Germans can often be tough to befriend until you get to know them, and it often takes time and effort to penetrate their close social circle of friends.

 The German workplace culture is one example of evidence of this.
-Nobody ever talks in the lift!
 Germans tend to see chit-chat as being superficial and false.
 It’s not them being rude.
 They just have smaller circles of closer friends, and it takes time before they drop their guard and open up to you.

 So if you want to have conversations with native speakers in a non-simulated environment to overcome your fear of speaking German and improve your spoken language skills, what to do?

-Use italki to speak regularly with native speakers on your terms, via Skype
+Use italki to practice with native speakers through Skype

 If you’re looking for a less self-conscious option of how to learn German fast, then an online tutoring service is a fantastic option.
 The biggest and most well-known is italki.